 The application of the DCL rules to the foreign operations of U.S. multinationals can have the effect of discouraging taxpayers from taking available measures to minimize foreign tax costs.
 This in turn has the long-term consequence of reducing U.S. tax revenues because the incremental foreign taxes can be applied as credits to reduce U.S. tax liability.
 The NFTC questions whether the policy objectives underlying the enactment of the DCL rules ever justified the creation of this incentive to increase foreign tax payments at the expense of the U.S. fisc.
 The withdrawal of Notice 98-11,4 and the ratification by the proposed regulations of double-dip strategies involving the use of disregarded loans,5 strongly suggests that the exploitation of inconsistencies between U.S. and foreign tax rules to achieve foreign tax savings is no longer thought to raise significant tax policy concerns.
 The NFTC recognizes that the compatibility with U.S. tax policy of the DCL rules ultimately raises issues that must be addressed by Congress.
-The NFTC hopes, however, that the Treasury Department's consideration of the DCL rules from a tax policy perspective.
+The NFTC hopes, however, that the Treasury Department's consideration of definitive regulations will provide an appropriate framework for a broader reevaluation of the DCL rules from a tax policy perspective.